Song Lyrics That Are Metaphors

 Understanding Metaphors in Song Lyrics

 Think of iconic lines like Bob Dylan's "The times they are a-changin'," where "times" are directly equated with a dynamic, shifting force.
 This isn't a literal statement; "times" aren't physically changing shape, but the metaphor powerfully conveys a sense of societal transformation and upheaval.
-Similarly, consider the extended metaphor in Leonard Cohen's "Hallelujah," where the relationship between lovers is compared to a broken Hallelujah.
+Even so, similarly, consider the extended metaphor in Leonard Cohen's "Hallelujah," where the relationship between lovers is compared to a broken Hallelujah.
 This image paints a picture of a relationship fractured but still possessing a lingering sense of beauty and spiritual significance.

 Effective metaphors in songs are not merely decorative; they serve crucial functions: